connexcs/docs/docs/developers/scriptforge.md

 |Class 5 Programmable Voice - (App only)|
 |Drivers - (App only)|Currently available for Alert & DID|

-## Usage
-ScriptForge was initially designed to run from the routing-engine only, however it is available for the following senarios:

-* **Class 4 Routing (Termination)** - (App or Script) Management :material-menu-right: Customer :material-menu-right: [Your Customer] :material-menu-right: Routing :material-menu-right: [Your Route] :material-menu-right: ScriptForge
-* **Class 4 Routing (Origination)** - (App or Script) Management :material-menu-right: Customer :material-menu-right: [Your Customer] :material-menu-right: DID :material-menu-right: [Your DID] :material-menu-right: ScriptForge
-* **Class 5 Programmable Voice** - (App Only)
-* **Drivers** - (App Only) Currently available for Alert & DID

 ## Execution Types

 ### Script
 This is the fastest way to execute custom code and is "synchronous" execution.
 This should mainly be used for manipulations or calculations.
-It can not use libraries or work with Promises.
+It can't use libraries or work with Promises.

 ### App
 Feature rich applications which can include a preset (whitelist) of available modules, the penalty of the extra features is a slightly higher latency.

 ### Driver
-A driver works as an intemediary between ConnexCS and any external system.
-You can write drivers to bridge the ConnexCS DID provisioning system to a provider of your choice, or built more complicated alerts.
+A driver works as an intermediary between ConnexCS and any external system.
+You can write drivers to bridge the ConnexCS DID provisioning system to a provider of your choice or build more complicated alerts.

 ## Coding Basics
 Script & Apps typically start in the `main()` function and expects a promise to be returned.
 The first parameter is typically an object called `data`.